lakshmiyoga55/Skill-Development-Tracker/README.md

 # Skill Development Tracker

-## Objective
+## Problem Statement
-This project helps students track their skill development progress.
+Students often struggle to track their skills, certifications, internships, and learning progress in a single place.
+This project provides a centralized platform to manage and monitor skill development activities effectively.

 ## Objectives
 - To track students' skill development progress.